jurihock/StompFork/README.md

 ## Caps

-Depending on your preference, you can use polarized electrolytic caps in the signal path, or you can replace them with "audiophile" caps.
+Depending on your preference, you can use polarized electrolytic caps in the signal path, or you can replace them with "audiophile" film caps.
 For this purpose, the KiCad project includes larger footprints for `C1` and `C5-C7`.

 If you decide to use the polarized electrolytic caps, ensure that the anode `+` is facing the opamp and the cathode `-` is facing the jacks.

-Make sure you pick the proper voltage rating, e.g. 50 V.
+Either way be sure to pick a sufficient voltage rating, e.g. 50 V.

 ## PCB